Mendlesham

-Mendlesham is a village in Suffolk with 1,407 inhabitants at the 2011 census.
+Mendlesham is a village in Suffolk with 1,569 inhabitants as of 2024.
 It lies 5 mi north east of Stowmarket and 73.135 mi from London.

 The place-name 'Mendlesham' is first attested in the Domesday Book of 1086, where it appears as Melnesham and Mundlesham.
 The name means 'Myndel's village'.

 Mendlesham is known for its large street fair which is held on every May Day bank holiday.
 Mendlesham has a popular community newsletter, and a good primary school.
-There is one public house in the village called 'The King's Head'.
+There is one public house in the village called 'The King's Head'; though previously a second public house, 'The Fleece Inn' was open at the western end of Front Street, where it meets Old Station Road.
+The building once containing The Fleece is now a residential property.
 The village has a fish and chip shop and Mendlesham Bakery, a 'Premier Stores' convenience store with a Post Office counter..

 Nearby at is the Mendlesham transmitting station which broadcasts Kiss 105-108 (previously Vibe FM) on 106.4 MHz and the Digital One digital radio multiplex, and which was formerly used for VHF 405 line transmissions of Anglia Television.
 The mast stands at the corner of the former WWII airfield, RAF Mendlesham.
 This was used by the RAF and US Eighth Air Force between 1943 and 1955, and once held a memorial to the US 34th Bomb Group.
 The memorial has now been moved to the churchyard of St. Mary's in Mendlesham.
 Although some of the land has reverted to agriculture or is an industrial estate, one airstrip is now used by the Suffolk Coastal Floaters Hang Gliding Club.

 There are two churches in the village, a small URC chapel and the grand medieval church of St Mary the Virgin, built at a time when the village had a much larger population, as well as a Baptist chapel in Mendlesham Green.
 Unlike many Anglican churches today, there is a mass (Communion) service held every day at St Mary's.